-33 Even regarding an operation which the Bank of Japan does not announce and which is considered mild, the fact that the BOJ has increased the outright purchase of long-term government bonds might be already playing an important role as collateral for financial transactions or tools for risk hedging.
-Therefore, a central bank increasingly buying only such highly liquid bonds will, ceteris paribus, likely aggravate market functioning and, moreover, financial institutions are not expected to bid in operations featuring such liquid bonds.35 If this is the case, implementing an operation aiming at a specific illiquid issue so as to minimize the adverse impact on the government bond market will give financial institutions an opportunity to newly rebalance portfolios.
+When we take into account the current situation of the Japanese government bond (JGB) market, these operations are likely to change illiquid long-term bonds held by financial institutions into monetary base.
+Liquid long-term government bonds must have been already playing an important role as collateral for financial transactions or tools for risk hedging.
+Therefore, a central bank increasingly buying only such highly liquid bonds will, ceteris paribus, likely aggravate market functioning and, moreover, financial institutions are not expected to bid in operations featuring such liquid bonds.
+If this is the case, implementing an operation aiming at a specific illiquid issue so as to minimize the adverse impact on the government bond market will give financial institutions an opportunity to newly rebalance portfolios.